Joy in Learning

 Meet the Head of Lower School

-Dannon Stock joined The Covenant School after serving for seven years as an elementary principal at a school in Ohio.
-Mrs. Stock earned her degree in Special Education from Kent State University and a Master’s in Teaching from Southern Utah University.
-She also holds a Superintendent license from Youngstown State and is currently working towards her Doctorate in Educational Leadership.
+Dannon Stock joined The Covenant School after serving for seven years as a principal at an elementary school in Ohio.
+Mrs. Stock earned her degree in Special Education from Kent State University and her Master’s in Teaching from Southern Utah University.
+She also holds a Superintendent license from Youngstown State and is currently working towards her doctorate in Educational Leadership.
 Her teaching experience includes all grade levels up to eighth grade.
 She has also served as a cross country and track coach at both middle and upper school levels.

-As Lower School Head, Dannon is committed to supporting and nurturing the academic and personal growth of young learners, ensuring a vibrant and engaging educational environment for both students and families.
+As Head of Lower School, Dannon is committed to supporting and nurturing the academic and personal growth of young learners, ensuring a vibrant and engaging educational environment for both students and families.

 Grade 5